Can I Qualify For SSD?

 - We will help prepare you for your hearing before an administrative law judge.

-- We will also review your benefits once they are awarded, and make sure that you continue to receive your benefits, so long as you are unable to work.
+- We will also review your benefits once they are awarded and make sure that you continue to receive your benefits, as long as you are unable to work.

 Can I Contact You With My Questions?

 Absolutely.
-If you are looking for advice and legal representation for your Social Security disability claim, consider Pashler & Devereaux, a law firm of disability attorneys in Buffalo dedicated to helping you obtain the benefits you need.
-To make an appointment, call (716) 874-1739 today or contact us now.
+If you are looking for advice and legal representation for your Social Security Disability claim, consider Pashler & Devereaux, a law firm of disability attorneys in Buffalo dedicated to help you obtain the benefits you need.
+To make an appointment, call 716-246-1474 today or contact us now.
 A knowledgeable, expert disability attorney can make a major difference in the outcome of your claim.